jgodson/torrent-notifier/README.md

 ###FIXES BEFORE 1.0
 <ul>
-<li>Windows users need a way to start torrent downloads when automatic downloads are turned off.
-Mac users can click notifications, however Windows 7 or 10 do not offer similar functionality.</li>
 <li>Need to customize menu options a bit and rename app from electron</li>
 <li>Figure out how to package as standalone app</li>
 </ul>

-###If you are on Windows you currently need to have Automatic Downloads setting turned on or there is no way to start the torrents.

 ![alt tag](http://jasongodson.com/blog/wp-content/uploads/2016/07/Screen-Shot-2016-07-23-at-9.48.13-PM-1024x650.png)
 >Add all your favourite shows!
 Poster art is automatically downloaded